lisjoker/ecs150project2/Report.md

 thread might hog CPU time, leading to performance degradation and unresponsiveness in a multi-threaded application.
 ## Design Choices:
-`phase1` :Linked List Implementation: The queue is implemented using a linked list data structure, allowing for efficient insertion and removal of elements while preserving the order of execution.
-Error Handling: Error codes (SUCC and ERR) are defined to indicate the success or failure of queue operations.
+`phase1` :Linked List Implementation: The queue is implemented using a linked list data structure, allowing for efficient insertion and removal of elements while preserving the order of execution.Error Handling: Error codes (SUCC and ERR) are defined to indicate the success or failure of queue operations.
 Proper error handling ensures the robustness and reliability of the library.

 `phase2`:Thread Control Block (TCB): Each thread is represented by a Thread Control Block (TCB), which contains information about the thread's context and execution state.
-This design choice allows for efficient management and manipulation of threads within the library.
+This design choice allows for efficient anagement and manipulation of threads within the library.
 Queue Integration: The uthread API utilizes the queue API developed in Phase 1 to maintain a queue of threads.
 This queue manages the execution order of threads, ensuring proper synchronization and scheduling.

-`phase3`:Semaphore Creation (sem_create()): This function is responsible for creating a new semaphore with an initial value.
+`phase3`:Semaphore Creation (sem_create()): This function
+is responsible for creating a new semaphore with an initial value.
 Semaphores are initialized with a non-negative integer value, typically representing the number of available resources or permits.
-Semaphore Destruction (sem_destroy()): The sem_destroy() function deallocates the resources associated with a semaphore when it is no longer needed.
+Semaphore Destruction (sem_destroy()):
+The sem_destroy() function deallocates the resources associated with a semaphore when it is no longer needed.
 T his ensures proper cleanup and prevents memory leaks.
-Semaphore Down Operation (sem_down()): The sem_down() function, also known as the "wait" or "P" operation, decrements the value of the semaphore.
+Semaphore Down Operation (sem_down()): The sem_down()
+function, also known as the "wait" or "P" operation, decrements the value of the semaphore.
 If the semaphore value becomes negative, the calling thread is blocked until resources become available.

-`phase3`:Priority-based Preemption: Threads with higher priority levels may preempt threads with lower priority levels.
+`phase4`:Priority-based Preemption: Threads with higher priority levels may preempt threads with lower priority levels.
 This ensures that critical threads are given precedence over less critical ones, contributing to better system responsiveness.
-Preemption Points: Preemption points are specific locations in the code where the scheduler can interrupt the execution of a thread and switch to another.
+Preemption Points: Preemption points are specific locations in the codewhere the scheduler can interrupt the execution of a thread and switch to another.
 These points are strategically placed to ensure that threads can be preempted without causing data inconsistency or other issues.

-## Test
+## Testing
+To ensure the correctness and functionality of the queue API, rigorous testing is required.
+Test cases should cover various scenarios, including enqueueing and dequeueing elements, queue destruction, iteration, and error handling.
+Test cases should verify that the queue behaves as expected under different conditions.

+To ensure the correctness and functionality of the thread API, comprehensive testing is necessary.
+Test cases should cover various scenarios, including thread creation, switching between threads, blocking and unblocking threads, and error handling.
+Testing should verify that the uthread API behaves as expected under different conditions and edge cases.
+Testing preemption involves verifying that threads are preempted appropriately based on the chosen preemption strategy.
+Test cases should cover scenarios such as threads running for longer than the time quantum, higher priority threads preempting lower priority threads, and proper handling of preemption points.
+Stress testing and performance profiling can also help assess the effectiveness of the preemption mechanism under various workloads.